 Final Word

-As you can see, herbal remedies aren’t the best option for schizophrenia patients.
-However, they may provide you with extra relief that traditional antipsychotics aren’t addressing.
+Admittedly, herbal remedies aren’t the best option for schizophrenia patients.
+However, they may provide extra relief that traditional antipsychotics can’t address.

 If you’re thinking about taking some of the herbs featured here, it’s important to first consult your doctor about potential negative drug interactions and whether or not they’ll benefit you.